Find out about the VAT liability of insurance transactions and insurance related services.

 - valuation or inspection services

-- supplies by loss adjustors, average adjustors, motor assessors, surveyors and other experts except under specific circumstances (see paragraph 9.3 for more information on this)
+- supplies by loss adjustors, average adjustors, motor assessors, surveyors and other experts except under specific circumstances (see paragraph 9.3 for more information)

-Whilst there’s obviously many other services that aren’t ‘insurance related’, the law seeks to clarify the tax treatment of these particular services where borderline difficulties are most likely to occur.
+Whilst there’s obviously many other services that are not ‘insurance related’, the law seeks to clarify the tax treatment of these particular services where borderline difficulties are most likely to occur.

 8.2.3 Services supplied in settlement of a claim